gilburns/Intuneomator/entra-app-setup.md

 ### Choose between Certificate and Client Secret Authentication

-- In the Setup Wizard select the radion button that matches your Entra App choice.
+- In the Setup Wizard select the radio button that matches your Entra App choice.
 - Click the import button that matches your choice.
 - If you import a P12/PFX certificate, it will ask you for the password to open the file
 - If you import a Secret Key, it will ask you for the expiration date to send a reminder